NeurodataWithoutBorders/pynwb/docs/source/software_process.rst

 The second one is :pynwb:`requirements.txt <blob/dev/requirements.txt>`, which lists the pinned (concrete) dependencies to reproduce an entire development environment to use PyNWB.

-The third one is ':pynwb:`requirements-dev.txt <blob/dev/requirements-dev.txt>`, which lists the pinned (concrete) dependencies to reproduce an entire development environment to use PyNWB, run PyNWB tests, check code style, compute coverage, and create test environments.
+The third one is :pynwb:`requirements-dev.txt <blob/dev/requirements-dev.txt>`, which lists the pinned (concrete) dependencies to reproduce an entire development environment to use PyNWB, run PyNWB tests, check code style, compute coverage, and create test environments.